-One of the most popular effects among musicians and engineers, compression is used for taming dynamics, manipulating amplitude envelopes, peak limiting, sidechaining, and more.
+One of the most popular effects among musicians and engineers, compression is used for taming dynamics, manipulating amplitude envelopes, peak limiting, sidechaining, parallel processing, and more.
 Yet despite its popularity, compression can be quite enigmatic for novices and veterans alike, since differences in dynamic range are often harder to discern when compared to other sonic properties like pitch and tempo.
-In this blog post, let’s demystify compression by discussing what it is, what its parameters are, and how it’s used.
+So what is compression?
+In this blog post, let’s demystify compression by discussing what it is, what its parameters are, and how it’s used in music production.

 The built-in compressor in Logic Pro

 Compression reduces the overall dynamic range of a piece of audio by detecting when it exceeds a specified level, and then attenuating it by a specified amount.
 Put simply, it narrows the difference between the loudest and softest parts of a track so that it’s more consistent in level.

 If you’ve ever drawn automation curves for a track’s level, you’ve likely unknowingly done some manual compression—you probably brought down parts that were excessively loud (downward compression) and brought up parts that were too soft (upward compression).
 Though it’s generally less customizable, a compressor automates this process for us, which can 1) save us a lot of time, and 2) introduce sonic characteristics and use cases that are unique to compression.

 Let’s hear how compression sounds in action—below is an uncompressed drum groove: